Martha Angelici

 She made her debut at the Opéra-Comique in 1938, where she had a long and successful career, and made her debut at the Palais Garnier in 1953, as Micaela in Carmen, other notable roles included Leila, Pamina, Nedda, etc. She made a few guest appearances at the Monte Carlo Opera and La Monnaie in Brussels.
 She was much admired in French baroque music notably in Rameau's Les Indes galantes.

-Personal life/death
+Personal life and death

 She was married to the director of the Opéra-Comique, François Agostini.
 She died in Ajaccio, aged 66.